-In the past, the Company has diversified risks of distribution channels through several channels apart from existing traditional bookstores, by opening up its own bookstores called "SE-ED Book Center" and network stores in the leading department stores, supercenters, local shopping centers, IT centers, higher educational institutes, both in Bangkok and other provinces, with the shared income of 82% out of the total Company's income in 2010.
+In the past, the Company has diversified risks of distribution channels through several channels apart from existing traditional bookstores, by opening up its own bookstores called "SE-ED Book Center" and network stores in the leading department stores, supercenters, local shopping centers, IT centers, higher educational institutes, both in Bangkok and other provinces.
+SE-ED Book Center has the shared income of 85% of the 2011 total revenue.
+In addition, the Company opened a book outlet as a mean to manage outdated or damaged products.

 In opening up new bookstore branches, the Company has the policy to improve branches periodically to best suit and serve the market in each locality, to prepare for greater competition at all times.
 The Company also diversifies risk by not attaching itself or opening the bookstores in only one particular group of shopping centers.
 But it seeks to open stores through several different shopping center owners.
-Most of the leasing contracts for bookstores are in long term periods, to ensure sales stability in each location.
+Several big branches are under a long-term leasing contract ensure sales stability in each location.
 Therefore, if any department stores or supercenters encounter problems or cannot operate for any reasons, or changing the leasing policy, the Company's income will not be significantly affected.